facoptere/degiroscreener/README.md

-The first block downloads and put in cache the data from DEGIRO and eventually Yahoo! finance, then build the raw dataframe of all stocks.
+- The first block downloads and put in cache the data from DEGIRO and eventually Yahoo! finance, then build the raw dataframe of all stocks.

-The second block perform the ranking in order to establish the hall of fame based on a secret sauce.
+- The second block perform the ranking in order to establish the hall of fame based on a secret sauce.

-The last block filters out and displays the final result.
+- The last block filters out and displays the final result.
 Please read the "readme.rtf" to get the meaning of the columns.

+Downloaded data stay forever to avoid to much load on DEGIRO.
+You have to remove the cache manually ( rm .cachedb* )  to get fresh data.